Bapunagar

-Bapunagar is in Ahmedabad, Gujarat, India.
+Bapunagar is a neighbourhood in Ahmedabad, Gujarat, India.
 It is in the eastern part of the city, in the Bpunagr ward.
 Its name derives from the word bapu, which refers to Gandhi, who was popularly called bapu, or 'father'.

 History

-Bapunagar was established in the early 1960s, in the vicinity of the city of Ahmedabad, as a residential area for the poor mill workers, when Ahmedabad was a flourishing textile centre in India.
+Bapunagar was established in the early 1960s as a residential area for the poor mill workers, when Ahmedabad was a flourishing textile centre.
 Many of these mills had closed by the late 1980s, reducing the now unemployed mill workers to home businesses, such as making incense sticks or candles.
-The present day detergent giant Nirma started from Ambica Society in the compound of Navlakha Bungalow began as just one such home industry; the owner started by making household detergents and selling them door to door.
+The present day detergent giant Nirma began as just one such home industry; the owner started by making household detergents and selling them door to door.

-Navlakha Bungalow which is believed to be built around 1922 is now a heritage building (since 1966).
-In this bungalow, S.K.Varma and R.S.Varma established a trust under which they started a school to provide better education to children of Bapunagar.
-Students from more than 10 km away used to come to this school.
-The school, named "Shri Jivan Sadhana Higher Secondary School", is now 50 years old and going strong and is well known for giving best education low fees.

 Industry and business

 In the early 1990s, diamond cutting arose as an industry in the absence of the textile mills.
 At present, Bapunagar ranks second in India as a diamond cutting centre, after only Surat.
-Diamond cutting has absorbed many of the workers who used to be employed by textile mills, and attracted additional people from the Saurashtra.
+Diamond cutting has absorbed many of the workers who used to be employed by textile mills, and attracted additional people from the Saurashtra region.
 This influx of new residents caused a resultant increase in the housing sector and construction is causing a second more recent employment boom.
 Bapunagar Darpan is local bi-weekly newspaper operated from Bapunagar, Ahmedabad.

-Landmark
+Landmarks

 Maleksaban, or Lal Bahadur Shastri Stadium, was the first sports stadium in Ahmedabad, but due to insufficient use and funding, it was converted into a sports complex, Sardar Patel Stadium.
 It is occasionally used for military drills and informal cricket games.

 Built in the 1450s, Malik Saban Roza is now home to many.
 Encroachers have connected sandstone pillars with brick walls to demarcate their spaces, robbing the roza of its magnificent beauty.

 Vijay Chowk is a square which divides the old and new portions of Bapunagar, and serves as a site for political gatherings and speeches, particularly when election campaigns are underway.

 The city also serves as a source of agricultural products such as mangoes and chilis.